 Listen to your favorite music now on RADIO.COM.

-With the GRAMMY Awards just days away, we want to hear from you.
-Take a look at all the nominees for Record of the Year and cast your vote for who you think should win below.
+With the celebration just days away, we want to hear from you.
+Take a look at all the nominees for Country Song of the Year below and cast your vote for who you think should win!

 Lambert continues to ride the wave of success of her massive hit "Bluebird," the second single from her seventh studio album which received the 2020 CMA for Music Video of the Year.
 The track is from Miranda's 2019 album Wildcard which also took home the 2020 ACM for Album of the Year.